johnwason/vcpkg-action/README.md

 features:

 * Simplicity
-* Uses vcpkg built-in GitHub caching feature (NEW) OR Use of a "dry-run" build to generate a unique cache key for the configuration.
+* Use of a "dry-run" build to generate a unique cache key for the configuration.
 * Optionally supports reading `vcpkg.json` manifest files

 `vcpkg` is cloned to the `${{ github.workspace }}\vcpkg` directory, and the build products are located in